SOCCER PLAYER

 Icon of person Amauri

-Amauri Carvalho de Oliveira (born 3 June 1980), known as Amauri, is an Italian former footballer who played as a striker.
+Amauri Carvalho de Oliveira (born 3 June 1980), known as Amauri, is a former footballer who played as a striker.
 His previous clubs include Bellinzona, Parma, Napoli, Piacenza, Empoli, Messina, Chievo, Palermo, Juventus, Fiorentina and Fort Lauderdale Strikers.
 Although he was born in Brazil, he represented Italy once at international level in 2010, after acquiring Italian citizenship.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Amauri is the 4,273rd most popular soccer player (down from 3,784th in 2019), the 724th most popular biography from Brazil (down from 691st in 2019) and the 378th most popular Brazilian Soccer Player.
+His biography is available in 37 different languages on Wikipedia (up from 36 in 2024).
+Amauri is the 4,278th most popular soccer player (down from 3,784th in 2024), the 725th most popular biography from Brazil (down from 690th in 2019) and the 379th most popular Brazilian Soccer Player.

 Memorability Metrics